nodejs/node/doc/api/worker_threads.md

 `transferList` may be a list of [`ArrayBuffer`][], [`MessagePort`][] and [`FileHandle`][] objects.
-After transferring, they will not be usable on the sending side of the channel anymore (even if they are not contained in `value`).
+After transferring, they are not usable on the sending side of the channel anymore (even if they are not contained in `value`).
 Unlike with [child processes][], transferring handles such as network sockets is currently not supported.

-If `value` contains [`SharedArrayBuffer`][] instances, those will be accessible from either thread.
+If `value` contains [`SharedArrayBuffer`][] instances, those are accessible from either thread.
 They cannot be listed in `transferList`.

 `value` may still contain `ArrayBuffer` instances that are not in